logic-ng/LogicNG/README.md

 The `master` branch contains the latest release of LogicNG.
 If you want a *stable* and *well tested* version you should choose this branch.
 The `development` branch reflects the *current state* of the next version.
 This branch will always compile, but code might not be as well tested and APIs may still change before the next release.
 If you want to try *cutting edge* features, you can checkout this branch at your own risk.
 It is *not recommended* to use the development version for *production* systems.
 Larger features will be developed in their own branches and will be merged to the development branch when ready.

 ## Getting Started
+### Compilation
+To compile LogicNG simply run `mvn compile` to build the parsers and compile the source code.
+You can build a jar of the library with `mvn package` or install it in your local maven repository via `mvn install`.

+### First Steps
 The following code creates the Boolean Formula *A and not (B or not C)* programatically:
 ```java
 final FormulaFactory f = new FormulaFactory();